-In order to study structure-mediated transport of cosmic rays in astrophysical applications, the physics described by our combined stochastic model need to be encapsulated in a generalized transport equation for the $5+1$-dimensional particle distribution function~$f(\vb{x},\mu,\hat{\omega}_g,t)$.
-This transport equation takes the form~$\partial_tf=\mathcal{D}[f]$, where the generalized transport operator~$\mathcal{D}[\cdot]$ can describe a wide range and combination of processes, such as (anomalous) spatial diffusion~$\mathcal{D}=D_{xx}\Delta^{(\alpha)}$, pitch-angle diffusion~$\mathcal{D}=\partial_\mu D_{\mu\mu}\partial_\mu$, or momentum diffusion~$\mathcal{D}=p^{-2}\partial_pp^2D_{pp}\partial_p$ (with~$p\propto\hat{\omega}_g$ in our notation)~\citep{Metzler2000,Schlickeiser2002}.
-Since transport properties are strong functions of the local plasma conditions, and cosmic rays can exert a dynamically-relevant feedback on the plasma, the transport equation needs to be coupled with the astrophysical simulation for a self-consistent treatment~\citep{Bai2015,Pfrommer2017,Boss2023}.
-With such a setup, one could for instance study the effect of streaming on coherent structures~\citep[compare, e.g.,][]{Rieder2017,Sampson2023}.
+To study structure-mediated transport of cosmic rays in astrophysical applications, the physics described by our combined stochastic model needs to be encapsulated in a generalised transport equation for the $5+1$-dimensional particle distribution function~$f(\vb{x},\mu,\hat{\omega}_g,t)$.
+This transport equation takes the form~$\partial_tf=\mathcal{D}[f]$, where the generalised transport operator~$\mathcal{D}[\cdot]$ can describe a wide range and combination of processes, such as (anomalous) spatial diffusion~$\mathcal{D}=D_{xx}\Delta^{(\alpha)}$, pitch-angle diffusion~$\mathcal{D}=\partial_\mu D_{\mu\mu}\partial_\mu$, or momentum diffusion~$\mathcal{D}=p^{-2}\partial_pp^2D_{pp}\partial_p$ (with momentum~$p\propto\hat{\omega}_g$ in our notation)~\citep{Metzler2000,Schlickeiser2002}.
+Since transport properties are strong functions of the local plasma conditions and cosmic rays can exert a dynamically relevant feedback on the plasma, the transport equation needs to be coupled with the astrophysical simulation for a self-consistent treatment~\citep{Bai2015,Pfrommer2017,Boss2023}.
+With such a set-up, one could, for instance, study the effect of streaming on coherent structures~\citep[compare, e.g.][]{Rieder2017,Sampson2023}.

-Possible approaches to construct an operator~$\mathcal{D}$, which describes the competition between two modes of transport are contemplated in Section~\ref{sec:outlook-alternative}.
+Possible approaches to construct an operator~$\mathcal{D}$, which describes the competition between two modes of transport, are contemplated in Section~\ref{sec:outlook-alternative}.
 We also note that~$\mathcal{D}$ must not necessarily be known explicitly, as it can be represented and solved by the corresponding stochastic differential equations~\citep[][]{Effenberger2024,Aerdker2025}.
-The remaining challenge is then to parametrize our transport model in terms of characteristic turbulence quantities, which may vary across the large-scale simulation domain, such as the turbulence correlation scale, turbulence strength or sonic Mach number.
+The remaining challenge is then to parametrise our transport model in terms of characteristic turbulence quantities, which may vary across the large-scale simulation domain, such as the turbulence correlation scale, turbulence strength or sonic Mach number.

 Such an integrated study can provide data for validating this or other non-standard transport models against observational data.
 Ultimately, this study should not only be consistent with the data, but provide falsifiable predictions.
-Observational constraints for intermittent cosmic-ray scattering theories are for instance considered by \cite{Butsky2024} and \cite{Kempski2024}.
+Observational constraints for intermittent cosmic-ray scattering theories are, for instance, considered by \cite{Butsky2024} and \cite{Kempski2025a}.